Guangdong: Economy

 Guangdong's economic boom began with the early 1990s and has since spread to neighboring provinces, and also pulled their populations inward.
-The economic growth of Guangdong province owes much to the low-value-added manufacturing which characterized (and in many ways still defines) the province's economy following Deng Xiaoping's reforms.
+The economic growth of Guangdong owes much to the low-value-added manufacturing which characterized (and in many ways still defines) the province's economy following Deng Xiaoping's reforms.
 Guangdong is not only China's largest exporter of goods, it is the country's largest importer as well.

 The province is now one of the richest in the nation, with the most billionaires in mainland China, the highest GDP among all the provinces, although wage growth has only recently begun to rise due to a large influx of migrant workers from neighboring provinces.
 By 2015, the local government of Guangdong hopes that the service industry will account for more than 50 percent of the provinces GDP and high-tech manufacturing another 20 percent.

 In 2021, Guangdong's primary, secondary, and tertiary industries were worth 534 billion RMB (US$79.4 billion), 5.28 trillion RMB (US$785.6 billion), and 7.09 trillion RMB (US$1.05 trillion), respectively.
 Guangdong contributes approximately 10.6% of the total national economic output.
 Now, it has three of the six Special Economic Zones: Shenzhen, Shantou and Zhuhai.
 The affluence of Guangdong, however, remains very concentrated near the Pearl River Delta.